Laparoscopic Heller Myotomy

 What are the risks?

-Follow instructions from your health care provider about hydration, which may include:
+Follow instructions from your provider about what you may eat and drink.
+These may include:

-Up to 2 hours before the procedure – you may continue to drink clear liquids, such as water, clear fruit juice, black coffee, and plain tea.
+Drink only clear liquids, such as water, clear fruit juice, black coffee, plain tea, and sports drinks.

 Medicines

 Changing or stopping your regular medicines.
-This is especially important if you are taking diabetes medicines or blood thinners.
+These include any diabetes medicines or blood thinners you take.

 Taking medicines such as aspirin and ibuprofen.
 These medicines can thin your blood.
-Do not take these medicines unless your health care provider tells you to take them.
+Do not take them unless your provider tells you to.

 Taking over-the-counter medicines, vitamins, herbs, and supplements.